1jour1vin

 Manuals

-Gravity reception, double sorting upstream and downstream of the destemmer, fermentation at 28°C, 30 days' vatting, extraction by manual pumping over, vertical hydraulic pressing with juice separation, malolactic fermentation 30% in barrels and 70% in stainless steel vats.
+Gravity-fed reception, double sorting before and after destemming, fermentation at 28°C, 30-day vatting, extraction by manual pumping over, vertical hydraulic pressing with juice separation, malolactic fermentation (30% in barrels and 70% in stainless steel tanks)

 Livestock farming